WWJZ: History

-Not to be defeated, Farina reestablished the station on a 1700 watt temporary transmitter in Florence, New Jersey, with the help of Nick Grand and Schober.
+Not to be defeated, Farina re-established the station on a 1,700–watt temporary transmitter in Florence, New Jersey, with the help of Nick Grand and Schober.
 The sound was well received, but the weaker signal did not compare to the big transmitter.
 Shortly thereafter, Farina had a stroke and died.
-Nick Grand continued the temporary operation as executor through the end of 1999, unable to make peace with Cramer until The Walt Disney Company made an offer to buy the station, to air its Radio Disney format in the Philadelphia Media market.
-WWJZ began airing the Radio Disney format on September 12, 1999.
-The first song WWJZ played as Radio Disney was Elvis Presley's cover of "Hound Dog".
+Nick Grand continued the temporary operation as executor through the end of 1999, unable to make peace with Cramer until The Walt Disney Company made an offer to buy the station, to air its Radio Disney format in the Philadelphia media market.
+After playing "Wish Me Luck as You Wave Me Goodbye" by Gracie Fields from the movie Shipyard Sally, WWJZ began airing the Radio Disney format on September 12.
+The first song WWJZ played as Radio Disney was Elvis Presley's cover of "Hound Dog", marking the end of local programming on the station.

-On August 13, 2014, Disney put WWJZ and 22 other Radio Disney stations up for sale, in order to focus on digital distribution of the Radio Disney network.
-Disney originally planned to temporarily shut down the station on September 26, 2014.
-However, WWJZ remained on the air and continued carrying Radio Disney programming until the sale closed.
+On August 13, 2014, Disney put WWJZ and 22 other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.
+Disney originally planned to temporarily shut down the station on September 26.
+However, WWJZ remained on the air and continued carrying Radio Disney programming until the completion of its sale.
 On August 11, 2015, Relevant Radio's parent, the Starboard Media Foundation, agreed to purchase WWJZ for $3.5 million.
+On September 18, WWJZ dropped the Radio Disney affiliation and went silent.

-The station began broadcasting Catholic programming, 24 hours a day, when the acquisition was consummated on September 23, 2015.
-Radio Disney programming for the region later moved to the WXTU HD3 digital subchannel, which has since ceased operations.
+The station began broadcasting Catholic programming, 24 hours a day, when the acquisition was consummated on September 23.
+Radio Disney programming for the region later moved to the WXTU-HD3 digital subchannel, which has since ceased operations.

 Coverage

-WWJZ 640 can be heard by day in the Philadelphia metropolitan area, the Jersey Shore, and parts of Delaware and Maryland.
+WWJZ can be heard by day in the Philadelphia metropolitan area, the Jersey Shore, and parts of Delaware and Maryland.
 The 1,000-watt nighttime signal is heard over Central New Jersey and Philadelphia's northern suburbs.